balena-io/balena-cli/doc/cli.markdown

 produce JSON output instead of tabular output

-## ssh &#60;applicationOrDevice&#62; [service]
+## ssh &#60;fleetOrDevice&#62; [service]

 Start a shell on a local or remote device.
 If a service name is not provided, a shell will be opened on the host OS.

-If an application is provided, an interactive menu will be presented for the selection of an online device.
+If a fleet is provided, an interactive menu will be presented for the selection of an online device.
 A shell will then be opened for the host OS or service container of the chosen device.

 For local devices, the IP address and .local domain name are supported.
 If the device is referenced by IP or `.local` address, the connection